Kevin McCarthy Eyes House GOP Majority, Speaker’s Gavel in Midterms

 Given the fact that Republicans won a net 15 seats in November, and trimmed the House Democrat majority down to just five seats—the current math in the House, where 218 is a majority, is 222 Democrats to 213 Republicans—many of the GOP winners interviewed for this profile relished in the fact that the professional class got it wrong.

-“All the grand prognosticators from DC had this lame Democrat and thought they were going to get this House seat,” Van Duyne told Breitbart News.
+“All the grand prognosticators from DC had this lean Democrat and thought they were going to get this House seat,” Van Duyne told Breitbart News.

 “I think it just shows that there was a concerted effort by Republicans to really move us in the direction of taking back the House,” Bice added.
 “Oklahomans, especially me, were not buying into the Democratic rhetoric that was pushed on them.
 The ideas of things like defunding the police, Medicare-for-All, and for us especially banning fracking.
 Things like the Green New Deal people just were not buying into.
 It was just evident in the results.
 Many of my freshman classmates ran on pushing back on the radical ideology that many of our Democrat colleagues are trying to tout and it seemed to resonate with the voters.”